 In recent years there has been national momentum to gather data and develop measures to assess the cost of health care services.
 Through generous funding from the Robert Wood Johnson Foundation (RWJF) and the pioneering support of Oregon data suppliers and stakeholders, Q Corp has been able to be a part of this national conversation through several partnerships and projects.
 Our shared goal is to help multiple stakeholders achieve the Triple Aim outcomes of a healthy population, exceptional patient care and affordable costs.

-The second round of the Regional Total Cost of Care pilot allows Q Corp and the four other original sites further develop their cost of care measures, use longitudinal data to evaluate trends, examine the impact of risk adjusters, and continue working toward standardization.
-Introducing two new regions to the work allows for testing of new models for maximum leverage and adaptability in the rapidly changing health care transformation environment.
+Additional work of the Regional Total Cost of Care project has allowed Q Corp and other regional health improvement collaboratives to further develop their cost of care measures, use longitudinal data to evaluate trends, examine the impact of risk adjusters, and continue working toward standardization.

 Cost of Care Steering Committee (view roster)

 Q Corp convened the Cost of Care Steering Committee in the summer of 2014.
-The Committee’s charge is to guide Q Corp on implementing cost of care and payment reform products and services, and to inform the development of new related products and services.
-Much of 2014 and 2015 has been spent on the format and content of the clinic comparison reports and strategy development around implementation and communications.
+The Committee’s charge is to guide Q Corp on the implementation of cost of care and payment reform products and services, and to inform the development of new related products and services.
+Much of 2014 and 2015 were spent on the format and content of the clinic comparison reports and strategy development around implementation and communications.
 The Committee has also considered the various audiences that would find cost analyses useful.

 Please view this webinar recording, which is an in-depth look at cost, quality and utilization reports.
 We reviewed the measures and reports, and answered questions from medical group particpants who attended the webinar live.